 Random Choice Generator

-Enter up to 100,000 items (numbers, letters, words, IDs, names, emails, etc.) and our tool will choose one of them at random.
+Enter up to 100,000 items (numbers, letters, words, IDs, names, emails, etc.) and our choice picker will choose one of them at random.
 This is equivalent to a truly random choice by using a random choice wheel.
-You can also specify more than one item to be chosen, in which case they will be returned in a random order.
+You can also specify more than one item to be selected, in which case they will be returned in a random order.

 Using the random choice generator

-In all cases the provided list of items to choose from will be sorted randomly, producing a random order, a.k.a. random shuffle.
-The tool uses strong random algorithms to generate random numbers which are then used to produce an unbiased random order from the input list.
+In all cases the provided list of items to choose from will be sorted randomly, producing a random order, a.k.a. random shuffle, a.k.a. random selection.
+The random chooser uses strong randomization algorithms to generate random numbers which are then used to produce an unbiased random order from the input list.
 The result is a randomly ordered list from which the top N are chosen, depending on how many items you selected to choose from the list.
 N could be from 1 up to the number of items entered.

-You can enter anything in the tool - numbers, words, names, email addresses, names of countries, names of songs, plays, movies, and so on.
+You can enter anything in the random choice picker - numbers, words, names, email addresses, names of countries, names of songs, plays, movies, and so on.
 Importantly, enter one item per row - you can just copy a spreadsheet column into the input field and it will work just fine.

 If you wanted to choose many items at random, then in order to retrieve the randomly reordered list, first select it all (Ctrl+A on a PC), and then copy it (Ctrl+C on a PC).